Arnaud-Lyard/MERN-project/README.md

 # MERN-project

-Création d'une application pour présenter un portfolio avec gestion des projet depuis une interface d'administration.
-Application sur la stack MERN : MongoDB, Express, React.js, Node.js
+Creation of an application to present a portfolio with project management from an administration interface.
+Application on the MERN stack: MongoDB, Express, React.js, Node.js

-Mise en place d'un système d'authentification avec espace admin.
-Création du CRUD : Create, Read, Update, Delete pour chaque projet.
+Implementation of an authentication system with admin space.
+Creation of the CRUD: Create, Read, Update, Delete for each project.